 the ascendancy of digital media, including web-based fiction and poetry; textual adventure

-games/Interactive Fictions (IFs); and text-based, multi-user discourses (MUDs).
+games/Interactive Fictions (IFs); text-based, multi-user discourses (MUDs); and story-driven

 Students will engage with questions that arise when narrative fiction migrates to digital environments, such as those that concern the concepts of multi-linearity, immersion, spatiality, simulation and collaborative composition.
 They will also respond critically to the distinction between "literature" and "games" and that of "interpretation" and "play."
 Broadly, students will consider the implications of digital narratives for the reading and writing (authorship) of texts.